 (A) Application forms

-(1) Each applicant for interconnection to an electric distribution utility (EDU) system shall complete either of the following:
+(1) Each applicant for interconnection to an EDU's system shall complete either of the following:

 (b) A standard application for interconnection of generation equipment that does not qualify for a "short form" application.